ipdk-io/k8s-infra-offload/README.md

    All fields have a default value in the file.
 Please verify if the values correspond to the desired values especially arp-mac.
-   This should be the MAC of the interface which user intends to select in the step 3 of the Deploy P4 Kubernetes section for ARP proxy gateway.
+   This should be the MAC of the interface which user intends to select in the step 2 of the [Deploy P4 Kubernetes section](#deploy-p4-kubernetes) for ARP proxy gateway.
    Any other changes to the config.yaml file if needed needs to go before the next step as well.